 How many wave conditions do we apply in this simulation?
 What is the offshore mean wave direction?
 Does the surge level change in the simulation?

-What is the simulation time (hydrodynamic and morphological)?
+What is the simulation time (hydrodynamic and morphologic)?

-Inspect the model results and make an animation of the short wave height and the water levels.
+Inspect the model results and make an animation of the short wave height (H) and the water levels (including long wave, zs).
 Describe what is happening.

 For the water levels set the color limits manual between -0.5 and 3.5.